New Flight Room at New Airbase

 The new Flight Room will be at the heart of our new home.
 By relocating to a custom built airbase, we can secure the future of our lifesaving service, enabling us to continue flying up to 19 hours a day, 365 days a year.
 We are unable to transfer existing equipment to our new home, and by fitting out the Flight Room with the state of the art equipment, we can ensure we can still reach any part of Wiltshire within 11 minutes.
 All our response times are monitored and logged.

 The risk is that we do not raise enough funds to fit out and equip the Flight Room.
 If we do not raise sufficient funds during The Big Give Challenge, then we will have to submit applications to grant making organisations for the balance of the project.
 This will all take time and this funding is not guaranteed.
-The extra time it may take to secure the funds needed could also impact on whether we are able to move to our new home by December 2017 and remain fully operational.
+The extra time it may take to secure the funds needed could also impact on whether we are able to move to our new home by early 2017 and remain fully operational.

 We will report the progress of this project to donors either by post or email, depending on their preferences.
 We will also use social, digital and traditional media to report back on this project.